symfony/symfony-docs/book/installation.rst

 .. index::
    single: Installation

-Installing and Configuring Symfony
+Installing and Configuring Symfony2
 ==================================

-The goal of this chapter is to get you up and running with a working application built on top of Symfony.
-Fortunately, Symfony offers "distributions", which are functional Symfony "starter" projects that you can download and begin developing in immediately.
+The goal of this chapter is to get you up and running with a working application built on top of Symfony2.
+Fortunately, Symfony2 offers "distributions", which are functional Symfony2 "starter" projects that you can download and begin developing in immediately.

 .. tip::